If you feel as though things are not quite right with your mental health, your GP is usually the first port of call.

 - Suicidal thoughts are never normal, and indicate a need for urgent help.

-For an immediate mental health assessment, contact our Gold Coast clinics today.
+For an immediate mental health assessment, contact our Gold Coast clinic today.